josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 You probably won't even notice all the creeping technical and cognitive debt as it weighs you down, because by that point, you're most likely not thinking of it in those terms.

-By that point—like me—your psychology has taken over, and you're not focused on anything but how _amazing_ it feels to get all that stuff checked off so fast.
-Even when you have to refactor code you've already written, and even when it's directly _because_ of the LLM, you'll probably just be thinking about how great it's going to feel to get it "done" (again) this time.
+It's so difficult to spot the downsides of LLM usage, because we're psychologically inclined to _feel_ that initial positive burst, and to ignore the dozens of tiny paper cuts that follow—even when they've bled the original gains away, drip by drip.

-Even if you _do_ clock all of this happening, notice that **your incentives are all pointing in the wrong direction by that point**.
+But even if you _do_ see it happening, notice **your incentives are all pointing in the wrong direction by that point**.
 Now that parsing the code is much harder than it would've been before (because you wrote none of it), sunk cost pushes you further down the path of least resistance.

-Faced with the decision to start all over and do things a better way, or just press the button one more time to apply another layer of patch code you never read and don't understand, all the inertia is pushing you further down the same path that got you here.
+Faced with the decision to start all over and do things a better way, or just press the button one more time to apply another layer of patch code you never read and don't understand, while staring down an ever-increasing backlog, all the inertia is pushing you further down the same path that got you here.

 Worse still: the less you actually take the time to read what the LLM is producing, the more you'll be tempted to trust it unquestioningly—and the less you'll be able to detect when it's doing something wrong.